rach4el/codeblog/README.md

 Sources :

--Font Awesome was used for icons and the fonts used were derived from Google Fonts.
+-Font Awesome and flaticon were used for icons and the fonts used were derived from Google Fonts.

+The font Roboto flex from google fonts as my chosen favicon design for clear UX design and branding using a colour from my projects colour scheme.
+The reasoning behind this was to have clear logo favicon for clear design and Roboto is a user friendly, and described by google to be highly-readable which provides clear headers as well as highly-readable body text.

--Wireframes, logo and flowcharts were created using Canva.
+-Wireframes, and flowcharts were created using Canva.

--A special thanks to all the other indivudals in our cohort for their continuous support throughout the course.
+-A special thanks to my course leader Iris and all the other indivudals in our cohort for their continuous support throughout the course.

 I used this site to generate a persona and created user stories: https://founderpal.ai/user-persona-generator